NCI-Agency/anet/docs/INSTALL.md

 		* Start a program/script: `c:\anet\bin\anet.bat`
 		* Add arguments: `server anet.yml`
 		* Start in: `c:\anet`
+11. If you have opted to install ANET as a service:
+	* Install `nssm` or other service manager
+	* Create a serive named `anet`, with:
+    *  `c:\anet` as start-up directory
+    *  `c:\anet\bin\anet.bat` as application path
+    *  and `server anet.yml` as arguments
+    *  add the sql service as a dependency

 # ANET Upgrade Documentation
 On the ANET server:
 - Stop the `"bin/anet" server anet.yml` process.
-This is typically done by killing the java process from the task manager
+This is typically done by killing the java process from the task manager, or if a service is installed by running `net stop anet`
 - Take a complete backup of your SQL Database
 - Move the `bin`, `lib` and `doc` directory to a backup directory.
 Make sure that `anet.yml` remain intact
 - Unzip the provided ANET distribution zip.
 Copy the `bin`, `lib` and `doc` from the distribution into the anet application folder, typically `c:\anet`
 - Make any required changes or upgrades to your `anet.yml` file
+- Run `bin/anet.bat check anet.yml` to verify that `anet.yml` is in the correct format
 - Run `bin/anet.bat db migrate anet.yml` to migrate your database
-- Start the server
+- Start the server, if it has been installed as a service, run `net stop anet`
 - Run through verification testing to ensure there are no issues

+Alternatively, an experimental service update script is available in the `doc` folder.

 # ANET Configuration
 ANET is configured primarily through the `anet.yml` file.
 This file follows the Dropwizard configuration format ( https://www.dropwizard.io/1.3.5/docs/manual/core.html#configuration ).
 Here is a description of the configuration options custom to ANET: